 My mom used to treat my sisters and me to these addictive, Reeses Rice Krispie Treats when we were kids.
-With only three out of five fans of the peanut butter chocolate combo in my current household, I save these gems for a rare spurge.
+With only three out of five fans of the peanut butter chocolate combo in my current household, I save these gems for a rare splurge.

-Instead of marshmallows, these classic peanut butter Rice Krispie treats utilize a mixture of peanut butter, sugars and corn syrup.
+Instead of marshmallows, these classic peanut butter Rice Krispie treats utilize a mixture of peanut butter, sugars, and corn syrup.
 I know corn syrup is not de rigueur, but for an occasional indulgence, I say go for it!

 Reeses Rice Krispie Treats

 I’ve had one bite of a peanut butter sandwich in my life.
 I was in Kindergarten and taking a courtesy nibble at my friend, Scott Wiggins’ house.
 Never again.
 Though at least one of my sisters would eat peanut butter straight from the jar, I think all of them ate their share of peanut butter toast for breakfast back in the day.